rougier/dana/doc/preface.rst

 * Chapter :doc:`intro` gives a general overview of the DANA computing framework
 * Chapter :doc:`install` explains how to install DANA on your machine.
-* Chapter :doc:`quickstart` gives a rapid overview of main concepts related to DANA.
+* Chapter :doc:`quicktour` gives a rapid overview of main concepts related to DANA.
 * Chapter :doc:`numpy-to-dana` explains conceptual differences between array and group.
 * Chapter :doc:`model` explains what are model and equations and how to use them.
 * Chapter :doc:`connection` gives details on group connections